At a glance

 - Country: UK (East Midlands), the regional dialect cousin of the chip butty

-The grammar of the order is the regional vocabulary at work in real time.
-"Chips and a cob, salt and vinegar, brown sauce" is the standing East Midlands chippy order; "a chip cob" or "chips in a cob" both work, the second being slightly more recent.
-"Cheese and chip cob" gets a layer of cheap orange cheese inside the cob with the chips, melted by the heat coming off them; "curry sauce on the side" gets a polystyrene pot the eater dips the cob into rather than pouring over it, because pouring curry sauce inside a cob soaks the bread through within a minute.
-"Mushy peas in" splits households, with the Nottinghamshire pub kitchens calling it correct and the Derby chippy fryers calling it a meal made from a sandwich.
-Asking for the same thing in Lancashire gets the order corrected to a chip barm; asking in Coventry to a chip batch.
-The word travels with the bread.
+The order itself is the dialect working in real time.
+"Chips and a cob, salt and vinegar, brown sauce" is the standing East Midlands chippy line; "chips in a cob" works too.
+"Cheese and chip cob" adds a layer of cheap orange cheese melted by the heat off the chips.
+Ask for curry sauce and a Nottingham counter is more likely to hand it over in a pot to dip into, because curry sauce poured inside a cob soaks the bread through within a minute.
+"Mushy peas in" splits households, with some pub kitchens calling it correct and some chippy fryers calling it a meal made from a sandwich.
+The chip butty proper, by contrast, folds the chips into two slices of plain white loaf rather than a closed roll, and the difference is structural: a butty drips, a cob holds.

-The East Midlands Word for Bread
+The East Midlands Word For Bread